mpizosdim/DevelopingDataProducts/App/ReadMe.md

 6 6 2013-05-02  22  <NA> Male  indiana
 ```

-Furthermore, the US states populations as well as the distribution of the races in Us is taken by the wikipedia site: [Demographics of the United States](https://en.wikipedia.org/wiki/Demographics_of_the_United_States]) You can find the code to exctarct the data in my github account [Github:mpizosdim](https://github.com/mpizosdim) under the KilledbyPolice project.
+Furthermore, the US states populations as well as the distribution of the races in Us is taken by the wikipedia site: [Demographics of the United States](https://en.wikipedia.org/wiki/Demographics_of_the_United_States]) You can find the code to exctarct the data, as well as the application, in my github account [Github:mpizosdim](https://github.com/mpizosdim/DevelopingDataProducts).
 For more info feel free to contact me in my mail account: dimitrisbizopoulos@gmail.com .

 ## US Map